Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/taxonomy-api-2.md

 ### Create event category

 Not currently supported.
-You can however assign a category directly to an event type, see correspondent [Create event type](#create-event-type) and [Update event type](#update-event-type).
+You can assign a category directly to an event type.
+See [Create event type](#create-event-type) and [Update event type](#update-event-type).

 ### Get all event categories

 Not currently supported.
-You can however retrieve event types with assigned categories, see [Get an Event Type](#get-an-event-type).
+You can retrieve event types with assigned categories.
+See [Get an Event Type](#get-an-event-type).

 ### Get event category